leviathanbadger/flux-lang/PROJECT-PLAN.md

       run: cargo test --all --verbose
     ```

-    Using --all in case we later have multiple crates in workspace (or we can specify workspace
+    Using --all because the project is a workspace with multiple crates (or specify workspace
     true).
 We include --verbose to get detailed logs (useful for debugging CI failures).

   - Snapshot Management: If a snapshot test fails on CI, that means either an unintended change